spectrocloud/librarium/packages/docs/content/12-enterprise-version/00-on-prem-system-requirements.md

 * Zone Tagging
 Zone tagging is required for dynamic storage allocation across fault domains when provisiong workloads that require persistent storage.
 This is required for installation of Spectro CLoud Platform itself and also useful for worklods deployed in the tenat clusters if they have persistent storage needs.
 Use vSphere tags on data centers (k8s-region) and compute clusters (k8s-zone) to create distinct zones in your environment.
 As an example, assume your vCenter environment includes three compute clusters, cluster-1, cluster-2, and cluster-3, that are part of datacenter dc-1.
-You can tag them as follows:-
+You can tag them as follows :-

     | vSphere Object       | Tag Category     | Tag Value     |
     | :------------- | :---------- | :----------- |